Bryangyw/1DREADME/README.md

 This module generates UI elements displayed on the GUI using the ttk widgets provided by Tk.
 The two main elements are;
 1) current position of the tic-tac-toe game which displays of the left
-2) the list of possible future states on the right.
+2) the list of possible future states on the right

 ## Tkinter